ianderrington/genai/docs/Understanding/models/index.md

 ## Background
 There is a rich history of Generative AI  models that may be of interest, which will be shared in future versions of this code.

-There is a philosophical overlap with 'predictive' AI where a predictive model could just be said to 'generate' either possible future outcomes or estimated classifications of data.

-We will touch upon these concepts as they relate to various [applications](applications.md).

 A good portion of Gen()AI relies on large scale [**foundation models**](#foundation-models) that can be reused.
 These models are also made with [**self-supervised learning**](#self-supervised-learning) which enables data to be 'understood' by models, by a manner speech.

 ## Foundation Models